-&lt;sup>170 CDR Rules, paragraph 4.13(2)(a).
-Where the CDR consumer withdraws a consent that was originally given) and 4.14(1)(a).
-Similarly, where a simple alternative method of communication is used to notify a CDR representative or a CDR representative, it is the CDR principal under the CDR representative arrangement whoof the withdrawal of a consent, both must give effect to the withdrawal-as soon as practicable and within 2 business days (subrules 4.20J(5)) and (6)).
+&lt;sup>162 CDR Rules, paragraph 4.13(2)(a) and 4.14(1)(a).
+Similarly, where a simple alternative method of communication is used to notify a CDR representative or a CDR representative principal of the withdrawal of a consent, both must give effect to the withdrawal as soon as practicable and within 2 business days (subrules 4.20J(5) and (6)).
 They must also notify each other when one of them has received this withdrawal (subrule 4.20J(4)).

-&lt;sup>171 See CDR Rules, paragraph 1.14(3)(g).
+&lt;sup>163 See CDR Rules, paragraph 1.14(3)(g).

-&lt;sup>172 CDR Rules, rule 4.19 requires an accredited person to update the consumer dashboard as soon as practicable after the information required to be contained on the dashboard changes.
-CDR Rules, rule 4.19 as modified by subrule 4.3C(1)20T requires: the CDRsame of a CDR representative principal under the CDR representative arrangement to make this update where the CDR consumer originally gave consent to a CDR representative. and for the CDR representative to notify the CDR representative principal after the information required to be contained on the CDR representative principal's consumer dashboard changes.
+&lt;sup>164 CDR Rules, rule 4.19 requires an accredited person to update the consumer dashboard as soon as practicable after the information required to be contained on the dashboard changes.
+CDR Rules, rule 4.20T requires: the same of a CDR representative principal to make this update where the CDR consumer originally gave consent to a CDR representative, and for the CDR representative to notify the CDR representative principal after the information required to be contained on the CDR representative principal's consumer dashboard changes.

-&lt;sup>173 CDR Rules, subrule 4.13(3) provides that withdrawal of a consent does not affect an election under CDR Rules, rule 4.16 that the consumer's collected CDR data be deleted once it becomes redundant.
+&lt;sup>165 CDR Rules, subrule 4.13(3) provides that withdrawal of a consent does not affect an election under CDR Rules, rule 4.16 that the consumer's collected CDR data be deleted once it becomes redundant.
 CDR Rules, rule 4.16 is discussed in Chapter 12 (Privacy Safeguard 12).